 Prepare for a lot of giggles and even more mess.

 The kids these days are unbelievably tech savvy, and one of the latest trends is learning and filming viral dance videos and sharing them on video-based social media platforms such as YouTube, Instagram, and TikTok.

 The dances are silly, fun, and fantastic for fitness, and neither complicated nor difficult to learn.
 Kids of all ages can get involved, and you’ll have a hilarious video compilation that you can rewatch and add to every time you see them.
 Look up the dances for ‘Blinding Lights’ or ‘Kick Drop’ for inspiration!

 Moving forward at your own pace

-If you’re confident to get out on the field for a game of rugby, or raring to race around a netball court, more power to you.
+If you’re confident to get out on the field for a game of rugby, or race around a netball court, more power to you.
 But keep in mind you don’t need to be as fit as a fiddle in order to enjoy sports with the grandkids.
 The goal is to get you and them out exercising and enjoying some fun bonding time, so keep the focus on the fun, and the fitness will soon follow.

 22 Jan 2021